okohll/abdocs/content/docs/security-and-compliance/security-features/users/2fa-setup.md

 Setup only needs to be done once.
 From then on you don’t need to do anything apart from open the app when asked.
 The app will automatically generate and display a code without any need for you to do anything.

+To kick off the process
+1) Click your user icon at the top right of the screen
+2) Select 'edit profile'
+3) Tick 'enable two factor authentication'

 ## What if I can’t use a smartphone?
 If you don’t use a smartphone at work, that’s no problem.
 You can use an app on your computer - in fact many people find that more convenient than using a phone.
 Please ask your system administrator how to set things up and they’ll give you a hand.